Jason Vosler Player Props: Reds vs. Phillies

 Jason Vosler At The Plate

-- Vosler is batting .167 with two doubles, a triple, three home runs and a walk.
+- Vosler is hitting .195 with two doubles, a triple, three home runs and a walk.

-- Vosler has picked up a hit in five games this season (41.7%), including one multi-hit game.
+- This year, Vosler has recorded at least one hit in six of 14 games (42.9%), and had multiple hits twice.

-- In 41.7% of his games this season, Vosler has had at least one RBI.
-He's picked up more than one in 25.0% and driven in three or more of his team's runs in one contest.
+- Vosler has driven home a run in five games this season (35.7%), including more than one RBI in 21.4% of his games and producing three or more of his team's runs on one occasion..

-- In three of 12 games this year, he has scored, including multiple runs once.
+- In four of 14 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.